-Safety, recycling & related manufacturer information
+Safety, recycling & further manufacturer information

 Here you can find various additional manufacturer information in accordance with legal regulations to create transparency and protect consumer rights.